Coastal Carolina visits Dodd and Appalachian State - WTOP News

 Boone, North Carolina; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: Appalachian State hosts Coastal Carolina after Alonzo Dodd scored 25 points in Appalachian State’s 86-78 overtime victory against the High Point Panthers.
+BOTTOM LINE: Appalachian State plays Coastal Carolina after Alonzo Dodd scored 25 points in Appalachian State’s 86-78 overtime victory over the High Point Panthers.

-The Mountaineers have gone 4-1 at home.
-Appalachian State is sixth in the Sun Belt with 24.2 defensive rebounds per game led by Grant Clayton averaging 6.0.
+The Mountaineers are 4-1 on their home court.
+Appalachian State is 3-4 against opponents with a winning record.

-The Chanticleers are 2-5 on the road.
-Coastal Carolina is 3-2 in games decided by 10 or more points.
+The Chanticleers are 2-5 in road games.
+Coastal Carolina is ninth in the Sun Belt with 9.1 offensive rebounds per game led by Derrick Green averaging 1.6.

-Appalachian State’s average of 8.1 made 3-pointers per game this season is only 0.9 more made shots on average than the 7.2 per game Coastal Carolina allows.
-Coastal Carolina averages 9.6 made 3-pointers per game this season, 2.2 more made shots on average than the 7.4 per game Appalachian State gives up.
+Appalachian State averages 74.8 points per game, 3.3 more points than the 71.5 Coastal Carolina allows.
+Coastal Carolina averages 8.1 more points per game (75.1) than Appalachian State gives up (67.0).

-The Mountaineers and Chanticleers face off Thursday for the first time in conference play this season.

 LAST 10 GAMES: Mountaineers: 6-4, averaging 74.0 points, 35.1 rebounds, 14.0 assists, 4.7 steals and 3.5 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 67.6 points per game.